Services are held every Sunday, both in person and on Zoom, at

-Cherags at the Inayatiyya Hudson Valley Center are highly trained ministers in the Universal Worship, as such, they provide several spiritual services open to all.
-Spiritual services include weddings, funerals, reception of newborn, children, and adults into the Universal Worship an ecumenical exponent of the unity of religious ideals, house blessings, and prayer.
+Cherags at the Inayatiyya Hudson Valley Center are highly trained ministers in the Universal Worship, an ecumenical service which honors the unity of religious ideals.
+The Universal Worship promotes understanding, acceptance, and spiritual awakening for all of humanity.
+The Cherags provide several spiritual services open to all, including: weddings, funerals, blessing of infants, house blessings, purification, and prayer.

 In person at: the Meditation Hall of the Abode of the Message,